11 best Halkidiki beaches in Kassandra & Sithonia, Greece 2024

-So I decided to write a new list of best Halkidiki beaches, for the other traveler, who likes to mingle with the locals, does not like the crowds and wants to find that secluded gem of a beach to enjoy almost alone.
+So I decided to write a new list of the best Halkidiki beaches, for another traveler, who likes to mingle with the locals, does not like the crowds, and wants to find that secluded gem of a beach to enjoy almost alone.

 Here is my list of best beaches in Halkidiki with reviews (some of them secluded)

 - Posidi beach at the lighthouse

 It’s a bit difficult to get there.
 A long strip of land vanishes into the sea.
 One side always has calm waters.
 Pretty steep beach two steps and you are deep enough to swim.

 I love this place.
 Excellent sand, but not many people (mostly locals know about this site).
 Is protected from the usual sea breeze, so the shallow waters are calm.
 A lot of trees near the beach.

 I had the most fun in this place in Late September.
 It’s a very long gulf so you can make either party at the beach bars (they have nothing to envy to Mykonos beach bars as they are top of the line) or find a quiet piece of the beach (probably near the camping at the North end.